nesrak1/AssetsTools.NET/README.md

 Note that the original AssetsTools uses RGBA output instead of BGRA output.
 In the future I'll probably add a flag to support choosing which order the output is in.

 If you're parsing the texture manually or have the bytes some other way, you can use TextureFile.GetTextureDataFromBytes to decode a texture from bytes, a texture format, and size without having to create a TextureFile manually.

+# Extracting classdata.tpk and cldb.dat

+You can find a decompressed classdata.tpk from UABE in the zip in the releases section.

+To get the classdata.tpk from UABE yourself go to `Options -> Edit Type Package` in UABE's main window, open the tpk in the same file as UABE, uncheck `Compress the file (LZMA)`, and click OK.

+To get a cldb.dat, export a class database from the `Edit Type Package` dialog.
+Make sure you do not export from the uncompressed tpk as the output will be garbage.
+Once you've exported the database, go to `Options -> Edit Type Database`, uncheck `Compress the file (LZMA)`, and click OK, and click OK again.

 ## Hmms 🤔